 “I guess…,” he said slowly, “it’s because of her.”

-Rose nodded.
-She remembered the stories.
-There had been punishments when he’d been little and started showing the signs, so he’d started to sort himself.
-It had been necessary, building that false dichotomy, the divide that never should have been created, between good and bad behavior, love and pain, male and female.
+Rose remembered the stories.
+He’d been little and started showing the signs, and there’d been punishments.
+So he’d started to sort himself.
+It had been necessary for survive, building that false dichotomy, the divide that never should have been created, between good and bad behavior, love and pain, male and female.

 He said, “All she knows is every moment we have is a moment they’ll try to take.
 So how can we give them up?”